CDNetworks-Object-Storage/wcs-java-sdk/Readme.md

         }
     }
 }

 ```

-##### Move Resources
+### Moving a Resource

-Move a specified file from source bucket to a target bucket.
-If there is a same-name file in target bucket, the movement will be failed.
+Moves a resource to a different bucket or renames it within the same bucket.
+If a resource with the target name already exists, it will not be overwritten.

-**example**
+**Example:**

 ```
 import com.chinanetcenter.api.entity.HttpClientResult;
 import com.chinanetcenter.api.exception.WsClientException;